dalokey/-pattern_mediator/README.md

 A request has been made to return an item by it's id.

 First create the query class, which implements this package's `IRequest<TResponse>` interface.
-This calss is either a query or command, but for this example it is a query.
+This class is either a query or command, but for this example it is a query.
 ```ts
 class GetItemByIdQuery implements IRequest<string> {
     // note: the handler must be instantiated here